-Press and release the UP or DOWN arrow button until the Trip A icon is highlighted in the EVIC (Toggle left or right to select Trip A or Trip B).
-(Toggle left or right to select Trip A or Trip B) The Trip A information will display the following:
+Press and release the UP or DOWN arrow button until the Trip A icon is highlighted in the EVIC.
+The Trip A information will display 4 the following:

 - Distance

 - Average Fuel Economy

 - Average Speed

 - Elapsed Time

 Hold the SELECT/RIGHT arrow button to reset all the information.